rankutah/blog/sites/novagutter/posts/3-important-ways-that-your-gutters-protect-your-home.md

 tags:
   - article
 ---
+# 3 Important Ways That Your Gutters Protect Your Home

 ![](../media/tips-seamless-gutters-boca-raton-fl.jpg)

 What benefit do you think of when you consider your [**gutters**](/services/residential-gutter-installation) -- if you even consider them at all?
 Perhaps you think they're a great way to keep your Boca Raton home's porch from turning into a waterfall when the rain comes down in sheets.
 Certainly, your gutters provide that benefit, but that's not the only benefit they provide.